 Depressed Bridge of Nose (“Saddle Nose” or Ski-Jump”)

 If too much dorsum cartilage or nasal bone has been removed, the nose may drop too much when viewed from the side.
 If the middle of the nose is depressed, it can be elevated by building it up with cartilage or a synthetic graft.

 The nostrils can be narrowed by removing small wedges of skin at the nostril base.
 It is very straightforward to remove nostril tissue, but very difficult to add tissue to this area.
 Nostril narrowing should therefore be done with caution.
 Nostril reduction (alar base reduction) is done at the end of surgery, and can be done in the office if necessary.

 Nasal Valve Collapse

 Rhinoplasties are the primary cause of nasal valve collapse.
 If the doctor detaches the nose’s upper lateral cartilage when removing nasal bone, this will result in an internal valve collapse and/or an ‘inverted-V deformity’.
 Removal of too much lower lateral cartilage can collapse the sides of the nose causing external valve collapse.
+Treatment of an external nasal valve collapse in generally treated with an alar batten graft.
 The doctor may use grafts from ear or nasal septum cartilage to restore the strength and symmetry of the nose.